St. Olav's Church, Serampore

 St. Olav's Church (সেন্ট ওলাভ'স চার্চ) is a protestant church in Serampore, West Bengal, India.
-Also known as St Olave's Danish Church, it was built in the early 19th century, when the area was part of Fredriksnagore – then a small (50 km²) colony of Denmark.
+Also known as St Olave's Danish Church, it was built in the early 19th century, when the area was part of Fredriksnagore – then a small (50 km²) colony of Denmark-Norway.
 The building is now jointly controlled by the Church of North India (CNI) and Serampore College Council.

 History

-Locally known as the Danish Church, it was one of the 100 buildings that were constructed by the Danish management between 1755 and 1845, at a time when the town was called Frederiksnagore.
+Locally known as the Danish Church, it was one of the 100 buildings constructed by the Danish management between 1755 and 1845, at a time when the town was called Fredriksnagore.